samdecker386/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    - An adaptive website has a design that is divided among devices.
+Layout widths are hardcoded at each media query, and deployment is quick for specific devices.

+	- A fully responsive website accomodates thousands of devices, but has a longer deployment.
+Responsive units are used throughout the site.

 2. Describe what it means to be mobile first vs desktop first.

+    - "Mobile first" means the layout design for a mobile is done first.
+	- "Desktop first" means the layout design for a desktop is done first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    - It resizes standard medium font to 10px, which allows rems to be calculated easily.

 4. How would you describe preprocessing to someone new to CSS?

+    - A preprocessor has three components.
+(1) Its syntax, (2) a compiler that      converts the language, (3) and CSS output from the compiler.
+It is used       to provide more features than standard CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    - I really like splitting up the code into separate .less files to make it      more manageable.
+I also like nesting within LESS as well.
+Parametric mixins   are still new to me so they probably give me the most trouble, although I     fully understand them.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.